ILIAS-eLearning/ILIAS/Services/Container/README.md

 ### Business Rules

 - Resource lists and item groups are currently presented underneath the content page, if they are not included in active(!) elements of the page (see bug report #9080, #26011).
 If resource should be hidden from users rbac or activation settings need to be used.
+- Items that are assigned to an item group or to a session are not presented in the "Content" block or in any "By Type" blocks again.
+They are not hidden from other sessions or item groups if assigned multiple times.

 ## Presentation of Tiles